nickywongdong/wombat/documentation/GUIDE.md

   	key_mgmt=WPA-PSK
   }
   ````
-  Make sure that no other network configurations exist save for this one.
 6. Run `sudo reboot` on the Raspberry Pi.

 Whilst logged into the `nvidia` profile of the Jetson: